wmnsk/go-m3ua/README.md

 ### Installation

+This project supports Go Modules.
+So you don't need to get dependent packages manually if you are using Go 1.11+ and GO111MODULE is set to `on`.

-The following packages should be installed before starting.
+Otherwise, the following packages should be installed manually.

 ```shell-session
 go get -u github.com/pkg/errors